-The term-term matrix AA^T is a Gram matrix with nonnegative entries.
-Assume D is the diagonal matrix, whose entry D{ii} is the sum of the entries on the i-th row of AA^T .
+The term-term matrix AA^{T} is a Gram matrix with nonnegative entries.
+Define D as a diagonal matrix, whose entry D{ii} is the sum of the entries on the i-th row of AA^{T} .
 We define the normalized term-term matrix T as $D^{-0.5}AA^TD^{-0.5}$.
-In fact, the normalized Laplacian operator associated with AA^T is $\mathcal{L} = I - T$ (Chung 2005).
+In fact, the normalized Laplacian operator associated with AA^{T} is $\mathcal{L} = I - T$.
 The Laplacian matrix has become a cornerstone of recent methods in machine learning, in areas ranging from clustering, semi-supervised learning and dimensionality reduction.

-Instead of learning the eigenvectors of T as what LSI does, our diffusion model learns the diffusion scaling functions of T with diffusion wavelets (Coifman & Maggioni 2006).
-This process can be interpreted geometrically as projecting data to lower dimensional space by using the scaling functions while preserving the large scale information which is inherent in the data.
+Instead of learning the eigenvectors of T, multiscale diffusion analysis involves learning the diffusion scaling functions of T using diffusion wavelets [Coifman & Maggioni, 2006].
+This process can be interpreted geometrically as projecting data to lower dimensional spaces by using the scaling functions while preserving the large scale information which is inherent in the data.
 The method provides a multiscale embedding, which means it automatically reveals the geometric structure of the data at different scales.

-The subspace spanned by diffusion scaling functions from T is exactly the subspace spanned by certain eigenvectors of T (with biggest eigenvalues) up to a precision ε (Coifman & Maggioni 2006).
-However, the diffusion scaling functions are multiscale basis functions, with local support and can be computed very efficiently.
-These properties make our diffusion model very powerful and flexible in the application of text mining.
-Detailed description of our method is in the section of "The Main Algorithm".
+The subspace spanned by diffusion scaling functions from T is exactly the subspace spanned by certain eigenvectors of T(with largest eigenvalues) up to a precision ε [Coifman & Maggioni, 2006].
+However, the diffusion scaling functions are multiscale basis functions, with local support and can be computed efficiently.
+These properties make our multiscale diffusion approach attractive in applications to text mining.
+A detailed description is in Sec 4.

-Finding a Multiscale Embedding of the Documents from a Corpus
+3 Finding a Multiscale Embedding of the Documents from a Corpus

-Our diffusion model returns us with the topics at multiple scales, so we can compute a multiscale embedding of the documents.
+A diffusion model extracts topics at multiple scales, yielding a multiscale embedding of the documents.
 The new representation of the documents at a particular scale may significantly compress the data preserving the most useful information at that scale.
 Since all the topics are interpretable, we may read the topics at different scales and select the best scale for embedding.
-At one scale, we can look which topic is more relevant to our task and skip the non-useful topics.
+At one scale, we can determine which topic is more relevant to our task and discard the non-useful topics.
 Our diffusion model based multiscale embedding method provides a very powerful tool to analyze the document corpora and will be quite useful for classification, information retrieval, clustering, etc. Later, we will show that it is also efficient.

-The Main Algorithm
+4 The Main Algorithm